huutruongyandese/metacoda-plugins-batch-setup/README.md

 Identity Sync service identity.
 The last one is the name of the logical SAS Workspace Server to use during Identity Sync processing.

-They login credentials are distinct from the site.global.meta properties because you may want, or need, to run the Identity Sync process using a different service identity than the one you use for batch reporting and testing.
+The login credentials are distinct from the site.global.meta properties because you may want, or need, to run the Identity Sync process using a different service identity than the one you use for batch reporting and testing.
 In order to make changes to SAS identities, the user you specify with site.global.idsync.user